 The Clearwater Pacific Railway, corporately known as the Clearwater, Seeley Lake & Pacific (CSLP), is a Class III short line railroad operating in western Montana during the spring and summer seasons of the early 2020s.
-CSLP provides freight service between Edmonds Landing and Clearwater, with its long-term planning and corporate identity oriented eastward toward Seeley Lake.
+CSLP provides freight service between Edmonds Landing, Clearwater, and Seeley Lake.
 Edmonds Landing lies east of Clearwater Junction, a historic interchange point on the former Milwaukee Road main line, now owned and operated by BNSF.
 CSLP interchanges with BNSF at Clearwater Junction, providing the railroad’s primary connection to the national rail network.
+Seeley Lake is railroad east of Clearwater and is and provides an interchange with another Class III, the Kalispell Pacific to the geographic north.

 Traffic on the CSLP is light but steady, supporting regular operations and a strong emphasis on switching.
 A single daily train performs all work between Edmonds Landing and Clearwater, handling interchange traffic, serving the Blue Star Rail Park, and switching the industries within the Clearwater Industrial District.
 Operations are deliberate and methodical, reflecting the realities of a small railroad focused on consistency, reliability, and leaving the railroad in a known condition at the end of each operating day.